The College of Education prepares educators including:

 - Educational Leaders – for P-12 education and for higher education administration

-- Service Specialists – including counselors, school psychologists, instructional technology and school library specialists
+- Service Specialists – including counselors, school psychologists, instructional technology professionals, school media specialists as well as evaluation, assessment and research professionals.

 Undergraduate: Initial Teacher Certification

 Bachelor of Science in Education (B.S.Ed.) degree programs lead to initial teacher certification.
-The College of Education offers B.S.Ed. programs in early childhood education (grades P-5); middle grades education (grades 4-8); special education (P-12); and the P-12 teaching field in health and physical education
+The College of Education offers B.S.Ed. programs in elementary education (grades P-5); middle grades education (grades 4-8); secondary education (grades 6-12); special education (P-12); and the P-12 teaching field in health and physical education.
+For more specific information about our Undergraduate programs, visit our Education Degree Programs web page or click here to request information.

 Graduate: Initial Teacher Certification